1st Cornwall (Duke of Cornwall's) Artillery Volunteers: 300 Coast Battery

 In February 1941, 216 Bty arrived at Falmouth to take over duties from the regiment's A Bty.
-This new battery had been formed for the regiment on 12 December 1940 at 72nd Coast Artillery Training Rgt at Norton Camp, Yarmouth, Isle of Wight, and on 7 April 1941 it took over the 6-inch guns at Half Moon Battery.
+This new battery had been formed for the regiment on 12 December 1940 at 72nd Coast Artillery Training Rgt at Norton Camp, Yarmouth, Isle of Wight.
+On 7 April 1941, it took over the 6-inch guns at Half Moon Battery.
 A Bty under Captain E.G.J.
 Clapham then left 523 Rgt to join the WO Reserve.
-The gunners went to Aldershot to prepare for overseas service and the battery was renumbered 300 Coast Bty as an independent unit by May 1941.
-It sailed to the Middle East and joined 14th Coast Rgt, serving in the defences of Haifa in Palestine from September 1941 to January 1945.
+The gunners went to Aldershot to prepare for overseas service and the battery was renumbered 300 Coast Battery as an independent unit by May 1941.
+It sailed to the Middle East and joined 14th Coast Regiment, serving in the defences of Haifa in Palestine from September 1941 to January 1945.
 The battery manned three 6-inch Mk VII* guns and three 90 cm searchlights in protecting this important oil port.

-At 15.09 on 10 August 1942 the battery was ordered to 'Stand To', and at 15.40 a submarine was forced to the surface by depth charges dropped by the armed trawler HMT Islay.
+At 15.09 on 10 August 1942, the battery was ordered to 'Stand To', and at 15.40 a submarine was forced to the surface by depth charges dropped by the armed trawler HMT Islay.
 The battery opened fire when Islay was clear, firing two rounds per gun before Islay closed in again.
 Dust kicked up by the guns prevented clear observation but the battery saw one hit on the target.
 The battery was ordered to 'Cease Fire' at 15.54 when the submarine was seen to be sinking; the stern remained in view for about 8 minutes.
 The submarine was the Italian boat Scirè, which had successfully launched manned torpedo attacks against British ships in harbour at Gibraltar and Alexandria, and was attempting to do the same at Haifa.
 The captain of Islay, Lieutenant-Commander John Ross, was awarded a DSC for the sinking.

 300 Coast Bty remained in Middle East Forces until it was disbanded on 4 July 1945.

 Mid-War

 523 Coast Rgt's B Bty at St Anthony was redesignated 108 Coast Bty on 11 April 1941.
-On 16 July 173 Bty arrived from 73rd Coast Artillery Training Rgt to join 523 Rgt and was posted to St Mawes to take over new 6-pounder twin mountings.
+On 16 July, 173 Bty arrived from 73rd Coast Artillery Training Rgt to join 523 Rgt and was posted to St Mawes to take over new 6-pounder twin mountings.
 It was followed in August 1941 by 190 Bty which arrived from 73rd Coast Training Rgt at East Blockhouse, Pembrokeshire, where it had trained as a 6-pounder battery.
 Unlike the other new batteries, whose cadres came from Southern Command, the cadre for 190 Coast Bty was provided by Scottish Command.
 It was assigned to the anti-MTB defences in Falmouth Fixed Defences, with twin 6-pdrs and also two 12-pounders, which were mounted at St Mawes and on old (1902) emplacements at Pendennis Castle until March 1942 when new emplacements were completed.
 In the latter part of 1941, members of the Home Guard trained on the 6-pdr anti-MTB guns.

 The 6-pounder gun mark I in twin coastal artillery mount.

 From August to December 1941, the regiment had the following organisation: